Forces of the Abyss - Tactica Demonica

 Despoiler

 The melee Champion.
 He’ll do some decent damage in combat and can threaten the flanks of an unwary opponent.
 Regenerate can help him shrug off shooting and keep fighting, but with De 4+ he’s still going to fall to a decent counter-attack.
-Basically anything that can take out a basic Shield Wall regiment will have no trouble doing the same to a Despoiler.
+Basically, anything that can take out a basic Shield Wall regiment will do exactly the same to a Despoiler.

 In short, you need to be careful about when you choose to engage with a Despoiler.
 Avoid charging him out alone and wait for combats you expect to win, or when your opponent is more likely to focus on a much bigger threat (like Molochs).